 Table 1 summarizes the results of the DV-conditional heteroscedastic model.
-The results of the conditional heteroscedastic model (without individual-dummies) are available in Table 2.
-The four columns of the tables report the posterior means of the parameter estimates from the outcome (upper panel) and the instrumental equations (middle panel) together with the $R^2$ , the PIPs of the regressors associated with specific-group convergence, the half-life derived from the convergence estimates (lower panel), the posterior the hyperparameter governing the weights $\nu$ associated with the country-specific variances, the Deviance Information Criterion (DIC), and the number of observations of the regressions for the four CO2 inventories (CO2 per capita and per value added for production and consumption inventories).
-The asterisks next to the parameter estimates indicate whether the parameter is different from zero at the 99%, 95% or 90% (equal-tailed) credible interval (CI).
+The results of the conditional heteroscedastic model (without individual-dummies) are available in Table 2.38 The four columns of the tables report the posterior means of the parameter estimates from the outcome (upper panel) and the instrumental equations (middle panel) together with the R^2 , the Deviance Information Criterion (DIC), the PIPs of the regressors associated with specific-group convergence, the half-life derived from the convergence estimates, the posterior the hyperparameter governing the weights associated with the country-specific variances ν , and the number of observations of the regressions for the four CO2 inventories (CO2 per capita and per value added for production and consumption inventories; lower panel).39 The asterisks next to the parameter estimates indicate whether the parameter is different from zero at the 99%, 95% or 90% (equal-tailed) credible intervals (CI).